 - Improve Safety: wearable tech will help you make your workplace accident-proof by addressing the potential issues that may be going on around them.
-For example, imagine someone is walking along a narrow pathway blocked in on both sides by tall, packed shelving.
-They cannot see what lies on the other side, nor can they know what’s waiting for them when they leave that area.
-Smart wearables — like connected helmets or eyewear — can tap into a local network and pinpoint exactly where objects and equipment are.
-This would allow workers to avoid an accident like walking out in front of a top-loader or forklift that’s on the move.
+For instance, let’s say someone is walking down a small path trapped by tall, packed shelving on either side.
+They don’t know what is on the other side of the shelves nor what they might encounter when they exit the pathway.
+Smart wearables (like connected helmets or eyewear), are able to locate the exact location of objects and equipment by using a local network, helping workers steer clear of a potential accident.

 - Increase Efficiency and Productivity: the introduction of voice-first wearable tech has helped eliminate the friction that exists with handheld devices.
 For example, employees wearing headsets with a microphone connected to voice-activated technology allows them to receive picking information via an automated voice.
 This way, the employee doesn’t need to circle back or refer to order paperwork, streamlining your picking process.

-- Improve Security Planning and Authentication: in specific manufacturing and industrial settings, it’s essential to maintain proper security protocols and authenticate workers or third parties before they access particular areas of a property.
-Wearable technology can block, allow, and track specific movements of workers.
-For example, want to provide an employee temporary access to a section of your plant?
-It’s possible to authorize their mobile device, headset, or wristband to let them in.
-Then once they’re done with that assignment, you can revoke their access or lock down the area once again.
+- Improve Security Planning and Authentication: certain settings in the manufacturing industry require proper security protocols like authenticating workers or third parties before they access particular areas of a property.
+With the help of wearable technology, warehouses are able to track workers’ movements and even block or allow specific actions.
+For example, let’s say you need to provide an employee access to a part of your plant for a temporary timeframe.
+With technology, you can grant entry access to their mobile device, headset, or wristband.
+Then once they’ve completed the task, you can revoke their access again.